jasonhand/academic-kickstart/content/post/examining-all-aspects-of-reliability/index.md

 Establishing a baseline of reliable performance helps set expectations and recognize deviations from what you might call "normal".
 Once you have a baseline, you can do a comparison.

 [Exploring the Availability Aspect of Reliability](/post/exploring-the-availability-aspect-of-reliability/)

+>NOTE: Look in to "The Golden Signals" - Jason Hand